-Statistics show a lot of the students who attend for-profit colleges tend to be of the lower income class and older and schools are now struggling to sign them up.
+Statistics show a lot of the students who attend for-profit colleges tend to be of the lower-income class and older and schools are now struggling to sign them up.
 Kevin Kinser, a professor of education policy at Pennsylvania State University, said it comes down to a simple math problem.
-The enrollment decline at for-profit colleges don't reflect some of the major changes in regulation, like a requirement that these colleges require they show what jobs students were hired for after graduating, proving it is were worth their cost.
+The enrollment decline at for-profit colleges doesn’t reflect some of the major changes in regulation, like a requirement that these colleges require they show what jobs students were hired for after graduating, proving it is being worth their cost.

 “The for-profit sector enrollment increases in the 2000s were basically based on the idea that you could get a lot of new enrollment and so if a student dropped out or graduated, you’d have two or three new students to replace them,” he said.
 “They’re just not being able to recruit the number of new students they need to take over from the students that are dropping out and graduating.
 So, it’s math.”

 Ben Miller, a senior director for post-secondary education at the Center for American Progress, said he estimates the numbers will continue to drop and he predicts there’s a majority of for-profit colleges that won’t able to change with the times.